New federal investments announced for British Columbia Indigenous Clean Energy Initiative

 Instagram: @gcindigenous

-For further information: For more information, media may contact: Alison Murphy, Press Secretary, Office of the Honourable Patty Hajdu, Minister of Indigenous Services, [email protected]; Haley Hodgson, Press Secretary, Office of the Minister of International Development and Pacific Economic Development Agency (PacifiCan), [email protected]; Media Relations, Indigenous Services Canada, 819-953-1160, [email protected]
+For further information: Alison Murphy, Press Secretary, Office of the Honourable Patty Hajdu, Minister of Indigenous Services, [email protected]; Haley Hodgson Press Secretary, Office of the Minister of International Development and Pacific Economic Development Agency (PacifiCan), [email protected]; Media Relations, Indigenous Services Canada, 819-953-1160, [email protected]

 Share this article